GustavoNSBr/GustavoNSBr/README.md

 **`Developer`**

-My name is Gustavo Nunes Silva, I'm 24 years old and I'm from Brasília, Brazil.
-I'm a junior developer in constant learning, passionate about technology and software development.
-Here you will find personal projects, studies, and experiments as I develop my skills and explore new areas in the programming world.
+My name is Gustavo Nunes Silva.
+I’m a 24-year-old junior developer from Brasília, Brazil, passionate about technology and software development, and committed to continuous learning.
+Here, you’ll find personal projects, studies, and experiments through which I hone my skills and explore new areas of programming.
+I am currently working as an ETL intern at First Decision.

 ---